myeditha/cm_spellchecker/README.md

 - Write function/feature in either `spellcheck.py` or a helper file
 - Test functionality of the new feature by writing a new test function in `tests.py` (see file for more details and examples).
-- Run `python -m cm_spellchecker.tests.run_tests` in the same directory as `cm_spellchecker/`.
+- Run `python harness.py` in the topmost directory
-- If you would like to see more details about passed/failed tests, run `python -m cm_spellchecker.tests.run_tests -V`
+- If you would like to see more details about passed/failed tests, run `python harness.py -V`

 ## Notes